 Our purpose at Solcast is to enable you to build, operate and manage the solar powered future.
 And our mission is deploy the data and tools you need to do just that!
 And no source of information is more important for the solar energy industry than solar radiation data.
-Our team believes we have the most accurate and most widely available historical, real-time and forecast solar radiation data available, and we are committed to improving it every week.
+Our team believes we have the most accurate and most widely available historical, live and forecast solar radiation data available, and we are committed to improving it every week.
 But don’t take our word for it!
 We welcome you to test it out and tell us what you think.

 A Fleet of 5 Weather Satellites Means the Data You Need - Anywhere

 Using a fleet of five weather satellites, we operate a rapid-updating solar radiation database covering all continents and most major island groups (outside of the polar regions).
-This database of our historical data reaches back more than 10 years, through to recent, real-time and forecast data available for retrieval via the Solcast API service.
+This database of our historical data reaches back more than 10 years, through to recent, live and forecast data available for retrieval via the Solcast API service.

 GHI, DNI and DIF solar irradiance data

-This API allows for easy manual download or automated fetching of historical, real-time and forecast solar radiation data, and includes commonly required fields such as Global Horizontal Irradiance (GHI), Direct Normal Irradiance (DNI), Diffuse Horizontal Irradiance (DHI) and a selection of other related weather variables, including temperature and cloud (check out our API documentation for more details).
+This API allows for easy manual download or automated fetching of historical, live and forecast solar radiation data, and includes commonly required fields such as Global Horizontal Irradiance (GHI), Direct Normal Irradiance (DNI), Diffuse Horizontal Irradiance (DHI) and a selection of other related weather variables, including temperature and cloud (check out our API documentation for more details).

 Our customers use our solar irradiance and weather data to: